Boeing P-8 Poseidon: India

 In January 2008, Boeing proposed the P-8I, a customized export variant of the P-8A, for the Indian Navy.
 The P-8I has a version of the Raytheon APY-10 multi-mission surface search radar that meets export requirements.
-It also features two components not fitted on the P-8A, a Telephonics APS-143 OceanEye aft radar and a magnetic anomaly detector (MAD).
+It also features two components not fitted on the P-8A, a Telephonics APS-143 OceanEye aft radar and a MAD.
 The P-8I also features multiple Indian-origin components which include Bharat Electronics Limited (BEL) Data Link II communication suite, BEL-developed IFF Interrogator system, Avantel mobile satellite service (MSS) and Electronics Corporation of India Limited (ECIL) speech secrecy system.
 The Data Link II will allow the P-8I to exchange tactical data between Indian Navy aircraft, ships and shore establishments.
 These systems will be integrated in Boeing Renton Factory.